nymtech/nym/documentation/operators/src/testing/gateway-probe.md

 # Nym Gateway Probe

 Nym Node operators running Gateway functionality are already familiar with the monitoring tool [Harbourmaster.nymtech.net](https://harbourmaster.nymtech.net).
 Under the hood of Nym Harbourmaster runs iterations of `nym-gateway-probe` doing various checks and displaying the results on the interface.
-Operators don't have operators rely on the probe run by Nym and wait for the data refresh.
-With `nym-gateway-probe` everyone can check any Gateway on the network.
+Operators don't have to rely on the probe ran by Nym and wait for the data to refresh.
+With `nym-gateway-probe` everyone can check any Gateway's networking status from their own computer at any time.
 In one command the client queries data from:

 - [`nym-api`](https://validator.nymtech.net/api/)
 - [`explorer-api`](https://explorer.nymtech.net/api/)